v-fearam/msbuild-examples/rest-api-client-generation/README.md

 - We are going to create a new Visual Studio Project for the Custom Task.
 We will call it "RestApiClientGenerator" and it must be library c# netstandard2.0.
 The solution name will be "PetReaderToolTaskExample"
 - Delete Class1.cs automatically generated
-- Add _Microsoft.Build.Utilities.Core_ nuget package
+- Add _Microsoft.Build.Utilities.Core_ NuGet package
 - Create a class called "RestApiClientGenerator"
 - Inherit MSBuild Tool Task and implement abstract method, we will get something like